mckennapsean/dissertation/content/03-framework.md

 ## A Design Activity

-At the core of this framework is the concept of a design **activity**, a group of actions a designer takes to work towards a specific artifact, or set of artifacts.
-Many creative process models tend to avoid breaking a process into sequential steps, stages, or phases, but, rather, they use the term activities [@Wu2011; @Atman2009; @Cardella2008; @Rudisill1995; @Snider2013;
+At the core of the design activity framework is the concept of a design **activity**, a group of actions a designer takes to work towards a specific artifact, or set of artifacts.
+Many creative process models tend to avoid breaking a process into sequential steps, stages, or phases, but, rather, they use the term activities [@Wu2011; @Atman2009; @Cardella2008; @Rudisill1995;
-@Wodehouse2010a], which are not necessarily linear, and they are often overlapping.
+@Snider2013; @Wodehouse2010a], which are not necessarily linear, and they are often overlapping.
 Each activity is composed of several key components: a _motivation_; clear, tangible _artifacts_ related to design decisions; and a collection of _methods_.
 We illustrate an overview of a design activity in [@fig:activity].